-The above pictures shows my classroom library.
+The above pictures provide glimpses into my classroom library.
 I worked hard every year to make this a cozy and inviting space for the students.
 I have a wide array of books for them to choose from.
-I am always adding new ones to the library based on their particular interests.
-This is how my library continues to grow and grow each year.
+In order to keep my library growing and up-to-date, I am always adding new books to the library based on their particular interests.
 I used library labels from Beth Newingham for my baskets.
 My books are leveled by genre, interests, and authors.

 This is my Book Recommendation Board.
 I hope to use this to allow the students to review and recommend books to one another.
 I borrowed this idea from Beth Newingham.